Considering submitting a manuscript?

 We publish scholarly and general works, children’s books, biographies, research papers and monographs across a broad range of topics.
 If you are unsure whether your work may be of interest to us you can have a look at our range of published titles in the AIATSIS shop.

 We occasionally publish theses, but only when the author has rewritten their work into book form.

 Submitting your work

-We accept manuscripts and illustrations from a range of media and Indigenous languages, with or without an agent.
-Whether you are a new author/artist or have been previously published, our team would like to hear from you.
+We accept manuscripts, children's books and illustrations using a range of media and Indigenous languages, with or without an agent.
+Whether you are a new author or artist or have been previously published, our team would like to hear from you.
 The review process may take up to six weeks.
 We will contact you once a decision has been reached.